kubedb/cli/docs/tutorials/redis/README.md

 ## Pause Database

-Since the Redis tpr created in this tpr has `spec.doNotPause` set to true, if you delete the tpr, KubeDB operator will recreate the tpr and essentially nullify the delete operation.
+Since the Redis object created in this tutorial has `spec.doNotPause` set to true, if you delete the Redis object, KubeDB operator will recreate the object and essentially nullify the delete operation.
 You can see this below:

 ```console
 $ kubedb delete rd r1 -n demo
 error: Redis "r1" can't be paused.
 To continue delete, unset spec.doNotPause and retry.
 ```

 Now, run `kubedb edit rd r1 -n demo` to set `spec.doNotPause` to false or remove this field (which default to false).
-Then if you delete the Redis tpr, KubeDB operator will delete the StatefulSet and its pods, but leaves the PVCs unchanged.
+Then if you delete the Redis object, KubeDB operator will delete the StatefulSet and its pods, but leaves the PVCs unchanged.
 In KubeDB parlance, we say that `r1` Redis database has entered into dormant state.
-This is represented by KubeDB operator by creating a matching DormantDatabase tpr.
+This is represented by KubeDB operator by creating a matching DormantDatabase object.

 ```yaml
 $ kubedb delete rd -n demo r1